lapislang/reference/comments.md

 License comments are like multiline comments, except that they start with the `/*?` statement.
 They are only written at the beginning of a file, they are also exported in header files by the compiler.
 The license comment allows you to write the license under which your file is licensed.

+If misplaced, the compiler will warn the prorammer if the warning option `misplaced_license_comments` is enabled.

 Here is a quick example with a MIT license: